orhun/rustypaste-cli/README.md

 -v, --version        prints version information
 -V, --server-version retrieves the server version
 -l, --list           lists files on the server
+-d, --delete         delete files from server
 -o, --oneshot        generates one shot links
 -p, --pretty         prettifies the output
 -c, --config CONFIG  sets the configuration file
--s, --server SERVER  sets the address of the rustypaste server -a, --auth TOKEN     sets the authentication token
--u, --url URL        sets the URL to shorten
+-s, --server SERVER  sets the address of the rustypaste server -a, --auth TOKEN     sets the authentication or delete token -u, --url URL        sets the URL to shorten
 -r, --remote URL     sets the remote URL for uploading -e, --expire TIME    sets the expiration time for the link